ansamz/NASA_Weather_Exploration/README.md

 ```

 ## Data Collection
-Scripts to pull data from the APIs are located in the `data/` folder.
+Scripts to pull data from the APIs are located in the `Mars_data_notebook/`, `NASA_API_notebooks/`, `open_meteo_notebooks/` folders.
 These should be scheduled to run at regular intervals using AWS Lambda.

+There are also sample data downloaded in the `data/` folder.

 ## Database Schema
 ![alternative text](img/table_structure.png)